daniel-schroeder-dev/cwhq-python-email-series/emails/30__using-str-join.md

 ## Question

-A Pythonista is working for a popular credit card company and is tasked with taking a list of tuples holding parts of cardholder's names (first, middle, last) and turning it into a list of strings containing the full name.
+A Python programmer is working for a popular credit card company and is tasked with taking a list of tuples holding parts of cardholder's names (first, middle, last) and turning it into a list of strings containing the full name.

 So, they want to transform this: